-These three cassettes were inserted into the plant genome to obtain the desired flower colour.
-In addition, the vector pCGP3366 contained the acetolactate synthase cassette (als), consisting of the CaMV 35S promoter and the coding region and the terminator sequence from a mutated als from the SuRB locus of Nicotiana tabacum.
-Acetolactate synthase provided tolerance to sulfonylurea herbicides and was used as a marker trait in the selection of transformants.
+These two cassettes were inserted into the plant genome to obtain the desired flower colour.
+In addition, the vector pCGP2355 contained the acetolactate synthase cassette (als), consisting of the Cauliflower mosaic virus (CaMV) 35S promoter, and the coding region and the terminator sequence from als from the SuRB locus of Nicotiana tabacum.
+Acetolactate synthase provided tolerance to sulfonylurea herbicides, which was used as a marker trait in the selection of transformants.